 Skip to content

-Your cart is empty
+Your shopping cart is empty

-Article: Best Tie Knot - Full Windsor
+Article: Best tie knot - Full Windsor

 Paras kravattisolmu - Full Windsor

-Best Tie Knot - Full Windsor
+Best tie knot - Full Windsor

-Full Windsor, easy and fast
+Full Windsor, easy and quick

-7. Take the wide end up.
+7. Lift the wide end up.

 9. Take the wide end over the narrow end to the left.